NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 1. Task `generate_user_intent` took 0.50 seconds and used 524 tokens.
 ```

-The `info` object also contains an `info.llm_calls` attribute with detailed information about each LLm call.
+The `info` object also contains an `info.llm_calls` attribute with detailed information about each LLM call.
 We will look at this shortly.

 ### The process